-K2 INFANT® Puts an Expert at the Bedside in Every Delivery Room
+K2 INFANT® Providing expert support at the Bedside in Every Delivery Room

 INFANT-Guardian also expresses an overall concern level for the trace over four levels.
 Alerts draw attention to the changing patterns in the CTG, which require a thumbprint to acknowledge.
 If ignored, the warnings escalate.

 “INFANT is trying to do the same job as a human expert.
 It will look at all the same variables that a human expert will look at; those that are very familiar to clinicians of baseline, variability, decelerations and all the rest of them, but the thing about INFANT is that is has actually been tested on a very large dataset.
 It has been tested on cases that have had very poor outcomes and very rare CTGs that maybe some clinicians would perhaps not even see during a lifetime of clinical practice.
 So again, the point of INFANT is the fact that it’s been exposed to a very wide spectrum of CTG patterns and it’s been tuned to be able to recognise abnormalities and to be able to alert people to those problems.”

 Between 2010 and 2013, 47,000 women at 24 hospitals took part in the testing of INFANT-Guardian, in the largest maternity trial ever funded by the NHS.
 These women were all deemed to have high risk pregnancies.
 We’ve compared the INFANT-Guardian results to the most comparable study available: The Birthplace Study.